lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab4.md

 take in two output parameters to send back these results.

 ## Grading - 100 points
-**If your code does not compile, has a runtime error on the inputs shown in the example output, or uses global variables (variables declared outside of main), you get an automatic 0.**
+**If your code does not compile, has a runtime error on the sample input, or uses global variables (variables declared outside of main), you get an automatic 0.**
 * 5 points: opens `/public/labs/lab4/usage.txt` for reading using `fopen`